Probabilistic Visibility-Aware Trajectory Planning for Target Tracking in Cluttered Environments: Conclusion

 \section{Conclusion}

 We propose a target-tracking approach that systematically accounts for the limited FOV, obstacle occlusion, and state uncertainty.
 In particular, the concept of BPOD is proposed and incorporated into the EKF framework to predict target uncertainty in systems subject to measurement noise and imperfect motion models.
 We subsequently develop an SDF-based method to efficiently calculate the BPOD and collision risk to solve the trajectory optimization problem in real time.
 Both simulations and real-world experiments validate the effectiveness and efficiency of our approach.

 Future work includes mainly two aspects.
 First, we will investigate the properties and applications of BPOD in non-Gaussian belief space planning.
 Second, we will extend the proposed method to unknown and dynamic environments.

-\paragraph*{Acknowledgement} We thank Dr. Meng Wang at BIGAI for his help with photography. {
+\textbf{Acknowledgement:} We thank Dr. Meng Wang at BIGAI for his help with photography. { \setstretch{0.97}

 }